particle-iot/docs/src/content/tutorials/developer-tools/workbench.md

 ### Particle: Flash application (local)

 This option compiles your user firmware using the local compiler toolchain.
 It will create a firmware binary and also flash it to the device over USB.
-The device must be in DFU mode (blinking yellow).
+The device will be placed into DFU mode (blinking yellow) automatically.

 When you first install a new compiler version, you should use the **Particle: Flash application & DeviceOS (local)** option at least once to make sure your device has the correct Device OS version installed.